 Creating a Class

-Create a New Treatment as normal.
+To set up a new Class appointment start by Creating a New Treatment as normal.
 Choose Class Booking from the first dropdown menu.
 You’ll see a drop-down menu and then select your Capacity.
 If you’re using Online Booking, Jane will display this class online for individuals until that class reaches this capacity.

 I would recommend including the word “class” in the name of the treatment: “Clinical Pilates Class”